Blosc/python-caterva/ANNOUNCE.rst

-# Announcing python-caterva 0.6.0
+# Announcing python-caterva 0.7.0

 ## What is new?

-In this release Caterva submodule has been updated to 0.5.0 version.
-Also, wheels are already being generated and can be found in PyPi.
+In this release, the plainbuffer support has been removed.

 For more info, you can have a look at the release notes in: